-On most Wednesday afternoons, the TA for the course will hold an optional help session for about 1.5 hours.
+On most Wednesday afternoons/evenings, the TA for the course will hold an optional help session for about 1.5 hours.
 These are offered for your benefit, and are a chance for you to ask questions about material that is not making sense to you, and especially to discuss difficulties that you might be having with that week's problem set.
 Problem sets will usually be due on Thursdays.
 Although attendance is optional, recitation sections are strongly recommended: most students usually end up attending most help sessions.
-Additionally, 2 or 3 Wednesday afternoon sessions during the semester will be utilized for exams.
+Additionally, 2 or 3 Wednesday afternoon/evening sessions during the semester will be utilized for exams.
 These particular sessions are not optional; your attendance at these times is required.
-Each exam will be two hours, starting at the typical time of the recitation section.
+Each in class exam will be two hours, starting at the typical time of the recitation section.
 Exam dates and times will be announced near the beginning of each semester.
+One of these exams may be take-home instead, with a longer duration.